SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Cross mocks are great at improving inter soc ties.
 A lot of societies do have the incentive, are very interested to do cross mocks with PES, but often lack the capacity.
 I was the head of the NLS x PES cross mock initiative.
 A lot of issues of sessions are exacerbated in cross mocks.

-1. If you thought syncing time between B. Tech students and non B.Tech students was challenging, try syncing with A WHOLE OTHER UNIVERSITY.
+6. If you thought syncing time between B. Tech students and non B.Tech students was challenging, try syncing with A WHOLE OTHER UNIVERSITY.
-2. If you thought getting people to come to sessions was challenging, try getting people WHO DON'T EVEN KNOW YOU to vote and come.
+7. If you thought getting people to come to sessions was challenging, try getting people WHO DON'T EVEN KNOW YOU to vote and come.
-3
+8. If you thought the walk to the basement deters people, think about travel to a whole other campus.

+With NLS, I've held one online cross mock

 ## A few issues of sessions that persist